dart-lang/site-www/src/dart-2.0.md

 ### Mobile (Flutter)

-The Flutter SDK is already strong mode compliant.
+The Flutter SDK is already strong mode compliant and developers using Flutter should already be opted-into strong mode.
 We have no other updates at this time.

 ### Servers and command line